moskitoo/mlops_project/reports/README.md

 > Answer:

 We implemented some basic custom monitoring that measures the number of requests, the time it takes to make an inference and the size of the images inference is done on.
 We could use these metrics to adapt to trends in the usage of our app.
 The number of requests tells us whether we have to scale up our application to deal with the increase in requests.
 If we were to see that inference takes a long time we could adapt the model or deploy a new one to ensure that the app is working as it is supposed to.
+Monitoring the number of requests would also be important for a real application when we would be operating on a limited budget.
+The number of requests could us then inform about whether we need to introduce pricing or change existing pricing strategies to keep operating at a financially stable cost.
+We could also use such metrics to automatically limit the number of replicas of our application that operate at the same time.

 ## Overall discussion of project